Lawmakers weighing options for 2021 general session

 CHEYENNE — After state lawmakers decided last month to delay most of the 2021 general session beyond January due to COVID-19 concerns, plans for the 66th Wyoming Legislature are still up in the air, with a couple main options being considered by legislative leadership.

-Lawmakers on the Management Council, which includes chamber leaders from both parties, decided to postpone the session during a meeting last month, as legislative staff raised concerns about the challenging logistics of holding a standard, in-person session starting in January.
+Lawmakers on the Management Council, which includes chamber leaders from both parties, decided during a meeting last month to postpone the session, as legislative staff raised concerns about the challenging logistics of holding a standard, in-person session starting in January.

 A few aspects required by the Wyoming Constitution, such as the swearing in of new lawmakers, the adoption of rules and the delivery of an address from Gov. Mark Gordon, will carry on as planned Jan.
 12, with lawmakers planning to convene virtually for those events.